yuanweibin/yuanweibin.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-# Research Associated Professor

 I am currently a Research Associated Professor in the College of Engineering at the Eastern Institute of Technology, Ningbo.
 My research focuses on fluid mechanics and data-driven computer-aided engineering, areas in which I strive to advance both theoretical understanding and practical applications.

-For more detailed information about my ongoing projects, please visit the [projects]{https://www.ywbin.com/projects/} page.
+For more detailed information about my ongoing projects, please visit the [projects](https://www.ywbin.com/projects/) page.
-A comprehensive record of my publications can be found on the [publications]{https://www.ywbin.com/publications/} page, and my work is also listed on my [google scholar]{https://scholar.google.com/citations?user=czzz4XgAAAAJ&hl=en} profile.
+A comprehensive record of my publications can be found on the [publications](https://www.ywbin.com/publications/) page, and my work is also listed on my [google scholar](https://scholar.google.com/citations?user=czzz4XgAAAAJ&hl=en) profile.

 ## Education